hpi-epic/gpucsl/README.md

 ### Multi GPU support

-Multi GPU support is currently only implemented for the gaussian CI kernel (`DataDistribution.GAUSSIAN`) for skeleton discovery.
+Multi GPU support is currently only implemented for the gaussian CI kernel (`GaussianPC`) for skeleton discovery.
 The adjacency matrix (skeleton) is partitioned horizontally, and each GPU executes the CI tests on the assigned partition.
 For example, in the case of the dataset with 6 variables and 3 GPUs, the first GPU executes CI tests on edges 0-i, 1-i, where i is in {0..5\} (0-indexing), the second GPU executes CI tests on edges 2-i, 3-i and so on.

 In case of an edge being deleted on multiple GPUs in the same level (for example, the edge 1-3 is deleted on the first GPU, the edge 3-1 is deleted on the second GPU in the example above), the separation set with the highest p-value is written to the end result (along with the corresponding p-value).